BinayakBasu/dataScience.portfolio/README.md

             <b>Standard Deviation :</b>Square root of the variance.
         </li>
         <h3>Working with Data</h3>
-        <a href="https://github.com/BinayakBasu/dataScience.portfolio/blob/main/analysis%20of%20central%20tendency%20and%20dispersion.ipynb">Analysis of Central Tendency and Variance</a>
+        <a href="https://github.com/BinayakBasu/dataScience.portfolio/blob/main/analysis%20of%20central%20tendency%20and%20dispersion.ipynb" target="_blank">Analysis of Central Tendency and Variance</a>
     </div>